steeleye/recruitment-ext/frontend/simple-test.md

 ### React Component Code Review

+- List down all the problems in the below component
-- What does the following component do?
+- Refactor the component to avoid the above problems
-- Are there any problems with it?
-If so, what are they?
-- Are there any improvements/changes you would make?

 ```jsx
 import React from 'react'